HERA-Team/CHAMP_Bootcamp/Precamp/README.md

 * Install Python using Anaconda:
   * Download Miniconda from here: https://docs.conda.io/en/latest/miniconda.html.
 Choose the 64-bit version for your OS.
 If you're on Windows, choose the Linux 64-bit installer (because we're going to use it through WSL).
 On MacOS, choose the "bash" version.
 Save to your "Downloads" folder.
-  * Run the miniconda installer:
+  * Run the miniconda installer.
+Answer any questions with the default response, EXCEPT "Do you wish the installer to initialize Miniconda3 by running conda init" -- say YES to this:
     * Mac: In your terminal, type `cd ~/Downloads; sh Miniconda3-latest-MacOSX-x86_64.sh`.
-Answer any questions it asks you to.
     * WSL: In your terminal, type `cd ~/windows-home/Downloads; sh Miniconda3-latest-Linux-x86_64.sh`.
-Answer any questions it asks you to.
     * Linux: In your terminal, type `cd ~/Downloads; sh Miniconda3-latest-Linux-x86_64.sh`.
-Answer any questions it asks you to.
+  * Type `source ~/.bashrc`.
+You should see "(base)" at the start of your command prompt now.

+* Install the C-compiler (if you're on Windows/WSL):
+  * In your terminal, type `sudo apt install gcc`

 * Install the Python packages you'll need.
 Do all of these steps in your terminal:
   * Create a HERA conda environment:
     * Linux/Mac: `conda env create -f ~/Desktop/CHAMP_Bootcamp/Precamp/hera_env.yml`